fsuri/Basil_SOSP21_artifact/store/janusstore/README.md

 	- `shardclient` and `client` changes (if necessary) from TAPIR
 	- `server` replica with coordinator capabilities
 	- `store` changes (if necessary) from TAPIR
+- 3/19: Install deps and get everything to compile
-- 3/22: Implement communication between `client` and replica `server`
+- Week of 3/25: Implement baseline communication between modules
-- 3/24:
+- Week of 4/7: Implement working/runnable transaction system
+- Week of 4/14 - 4/21: Testing/benchmarking

 # How to Run